We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 The house we are currently renting near our sweet grandkids has a very small wood burning stove in it.
 I just had a wonderful gentleman come and do a full woodstove and wood stove fan maintenance visit.
 He cleaned it, put in a new seal, and recommended a different grate than what was already there.
 Needless to say, I followed his advice and now have these two separate grates that hold the logs nicely, yet allow me to clean the ash out easily,

 instead of this single grate that is too high and too difficult for easy cleaning.

 You’ll notice I have about an inch of ash in my woodstove.
 He explained it is wise to keep about that much in there to assist with the fire.
 Very useful to know!

-I also learned that ashes are best disposed of in a fireproof container and it should not be kept in the garage or near the house.
+Another important lesson was that ashes are best disposed of in a fireproof container and it should not be kept in the garage or near the house.
 My grandkids are good about not messing with those kinds of things, but if you have an ultra-curious grandchild, you might want to have a fence around that as well.

-Another vital safety need is a good fire extinguisher.
+One more vital safety need is a good fire extinguisher.
 Every home really should have one or more of these on each level.
 I had an old one from a previous tenant, so I just purchased a new one and have set aside the old one to research how to refill it.

 Safe and sane and small wood burning stove

 I really appreciate that this small wood burning stove doesn’t take up too much of the living room.
 And I’m looking forward to using this in a “safe and sane” way for grandchildren and senior parents alike, not to mention myself.
 How about you?
 Do you have any other great safety tips to share with us wood burning stove newbies?
 We’d love to hear them.